GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 used to create a "minimum curvature" (most smooth) interpolant.
 `surface <surface.html>`_ can be used with non-zero tension to partially overcome this problem.
-The limiting value :math:`tension = 1` should approximate the triangulation, while a value between 0 and 1 may yield a good compromise between the above two cases.
+The limiting value *tension = 1* should approximate the triangulation, while a value between 0 and 1 may yield a good compromise between the above two cases.
 A value of 0.5 is shown here (Figure [fig:example:sub:`1`\ 6]).
 A side effect of the tension is that it tends to make the contours turn near